Amazon S3 Storage Classes Explained

 Amazon S3 RRS

 Amazon S3 Reduced Redundancy Storage (RRS) allows reducing the storage costs for uncritical data.
-This can be achieved through reduction of redundancy and decreasing a replicas number.
+This can be achieved through the reduction of redundancy and decreasing a replicas number.
 The main difference between RRS and S3 Standard is reliability at 99,99%.
 It means that, on average, if you store 10,000 objects, within a year, you are at risk of losing only one of them.

 This solution is perfect for uncritical or easily replicable data of different apps: dynamic websites, business-applications, etc. For example, you can use Amazon S3 Standard for keeping images, and S3 RRS — for their previews.

-All Amazon S3 classes are supported by lifecycle policy.
+All Amazon S3 storage classes are supported by lifecycle policy.
 It means that you can optimize the storage costs for the objects by setting the rules of their automatic transference to cheaper storage.
 It is also possible to set up the life cycle termination policy so that the files were automatically removed after a certain period.

 For example, you can save your data in Amazon S3 Standard, in a certain time transfer it to Standard IA storage, and then - to Glacier.
 Sometime later it can be removed or placed to archive storage.